MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-who-knows-whom.md

 6. Select **Save**.

-   The Who knows whom feature is configured and ready to use in your organization.
+   The who knows whom feature is configured and ready to use in your organization.

-After you enable the Who knows whom feature in your organization, verify that the connection graph is enabled in the admin center.
+After you enable the who knows whom feature in your organization, verify that the connection graph is enabled in the admin center.
 This allows [!INCLUDE[pn-dyn-365-sales](../includes/pn-dyn-365-sales.md)] to collect the communication and collaboration details of users from Exchange server.

 > [!NOTE]
 > Contact your Office 365 administrator to enable the Dynamics 365 Sales Insights connection graph if you don't have sufficient privileges to enable.